CLOSING THIS WEEK

 *ALIENS IN AMERICA

 As a monologuist, Sandra Tsing Loh has the advantage of having found both an extremely funny and likeable persona and the kind of family-interaction material that is so poignantly hilarious that it nearly makes you cry.
 Much of this material, including the segment wherein her elderly father searches for a Chinese mail-order bride, has been performed on NPR.
-"Loh's a great writer, but the material, at least as presented here, feels bound to the page.
-So much keen commentary slips by in performance that you end up with a vague idea that you've missed something.
-When Loh speaks of her confrontational sister as 'a kind of winged vengeance in perfect beige Anne Klein II leisure wear,' the cutting descriptiveness is quotable, but, in a piece aiming for a loose theatricality, plays stiffly.
-The words are so well-chosen they demand to be read, not re-created."
-(Steve Wiecking) Seattle Rep's Leo K. Theater, Seattle Center, 443-2222.
+Seattle Rep's Leo K. Theater, Seattle Center, 443-2222.
 Tues-Sun at 7:30, Sat & Sun matinees at 2, through Jan 15. $29/$39.

 THE COMPLETE MILLENNIUM MUSICAL (ABRIDGED)

-"Bad Boys of Abridgement," the Reduced Shakespeare Company take a red pen to 1,000 years of history, handling subjects like the Black Plague with a whimsical musical treatment.
+"Bad Boys of Abridgement," the Reduced Shakespeare Company take a red pen to 1,000 years of history, treating subjects like the Black Plague to a whimsical musical retelling.
 With Reed Martin, John David Pohlhammer, and Taylor Young.
 Seattle Repertory Theatre, Second Ave & Mercer St, 443-2222.
 Tues-Sun at 7:30; Sat & Sun 2 pm matinees, through Jan 22. $10-$39.
-See review this issue.

 Late Night Catechism